Fencil/FencilServer/README.md

 # Fencil's Game Servers

-A website to store all my game servers that I host on the Pterodactyl panel
+A website to store all my game servers that I host on the Pelican panel

-Check it out here: https://fencil.github.io
+Check it out here: https://fencil.github.io/FencilServer